tomersa/localpost/README.md

     Cookie:
       header: Cookie # from "Cookie" header
   ```
-Then you can use them inside your requests:
+Then you can use them inside your requests definitions:
 ```yaml
 url: "{BASE_URL}/login"
 headers: